-The durable power of attorney ends when the individual dies or, if competent, when he or she revokes the document.
+The durable power of attorney ends when either revoked by the principal or a court and in the event of the principal’s death.
 It also can end on divorce if the spouse is the Attorney-In-Fact.
 In rare cases, a court of law can invalidate the agreement.

 All decisions made on behalf of the assigned agent must be to the sole benefit of the Principal in regards to: